getify/You-Dont-Know-JS/es6 & beyond/ch7.md

 ## Well Known Symbols

-In Chapter 2 "Symbols", we covered the new ES6 primitive type `symbol`.
-In addition to symbols you can define in your own program, JS pre-defines a number of built-in symbols, referred to as *well known symbols* (WKS).
+In the "Symbols" section of Chapter 2, we covered the new ES6 primitive type `symbol`.
+In addition to symbols you can define in your own program, JS predefines a number of built-in symbols, referred to as *Well Known Symbols* (WKS).

 These symbol values are defined primarily to expose special meta properties that are being exposed to your JS programs to give you more control over JS's behavior.